Shalini766/SOC-Home-Lab-Setup/README.md

 - Create your username and password and click Install.
 - Now Splunk will be installed on your local host on port 8000.

+  ### Configuring Splunk to ingest Sysmon Logs
+  - Go to the folder where Splunk is installed and check whether the inputs.conf file is available.
+  - Configure the inputs.conf file to ingest the Sysmon logs.

+           C Drive->Program Files->User->Splunk->etc->System->local->inputs.conf

+  - Make sure to restart the Splunk services.

+          Services->Splunkd Service->Restart

+### To feed the events from Sysmon to Splunk, there has to be an index

+- Open a web browser, enter localhost:8000
+- login into Splunk -> Settings -> Indexes -> Create a new Index -> Name the Index -> endpoint
+-  Add Splunk Add-on for Sysmon to parse the data

  #### To add data to Splunk
  - Log in with your username and password.
  - Select *Add Data-> Monitoring(to monitor event logs)-> Local Event Logs*.